Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-key-vault.md

 ## Create a key vault

 Throughout this guide, we store connection strings and other application secrets in Azure Key Vault.
-The upcoming example shows you how to work with Azure Key Vault in Java.
+The upcoming code examples show you how to work with Azure Key Vault in Java.
 We use the name **java-keyvault-demo-kv**.

 1. To create a key vault, you need your resource name and your resource group name.
-Your key vault can be created with:
+Your key vault can be created with the following command:

    ```azurecli
    az keyvault create  --name java-keyvault-demo-kv -g java-keyvault-demo-rg